jackkershaw/fare-free-london/README.md

 - Ran unlighthouse on the site again.
   - Reccommended to make links not rely on just colour to be distinguishable, since link text that is discernible improves the experience for users with low vision.
 I added an underline with an offset of 2 to all links, except header and footer links which are more self explanatory and do not need to be distinguishable.
   - Told me to add titles to social share links.
 I also converted these to NextJS links to improve performance.
+  - Unlighthouse showed me that alt text wasn't loading for images on the news page (post previews).
+I fixed this by passing the necessary alt text to the post preview and cover imagfe components.